 Another great tool marketers should keep an eye on in Business Wire is the Smart News Release.
 The Multimedia Desk will optimize files with photos, videos, and more before preparing them for distribution.
 Oftentimes, these files appear in publications such as Yahoo Finance, MarketWatch, and the New York Times.
 Any opportunity to make a journalist’s life easier with prepackaged assets and a ready-made story will be bound to have good results and is a top digital PR tool for any PR pro.

 Sign up for an account for pricing information.

 BuzzStream’s software is a good fit for any digital marketer focused on digital PR, link building, or content promotion.
 The platform allows for easy research, pitching, contact managing, and reporting.

 When we say easy, we mean it: BuzzStream includes automatic list building and has the ability to automatically identify contact information, website statistics, and social metrics from a list of URLs.
 Pitches can be segmented and personalized, and reminders can be set or follow-ups can be completely automated based on defined rules.

 Pricing for BuzzStream subscriptions starts at $24 per month.

 DTC’s outreach department is a group of Cision power users.
-We use Cision and it’s database of more than one billion contacts to build and curate our contact lists, send targeted pitches, track success, and manage contacts.
+We use Cision more than any other online PR tool.
+Its database of more than one billion contacts allows us to build and curate our contact lists, send targeted pitches, track success, and manage contacts.

 Pricing for Cision’s services can be requested here.

-A host of well-known brands, including McDonald’s and CBS, uses Critical Mention.
+A host of well-known brands, including McDonald’s and CBS, use Critical Mention.

 Packages and pricing are scalable, and each plan is tailored to users’ needs.
 Quotes for Critical Mention can be requested online, here.